Work Order Management

 Your assets can make or break your business’ profitability.
 Without proper asset management, things like unplanned downtime, emergency breakdowns and reactive maintenance policies can shorten asset lifecycle and ultimately cost your business time and money.

-A robust EAM can provide you with the asset data and documentation you need to move from reactive maintenance to preventive maintenance, thereby extending asset life, decreasing unplanned downtime, streamlining asset inventory and more.
+A robust EAM can provide you with the asset data and documentation you need to move from reactive maintenance to preventive maintenance, thereby extending asset life, decreasing unplanned downtime, streamlining asset inventory, and more.

-Assets and the MRO (maintenance, repair and operating supply) materials used to maintain them are a part of your supply chain.
+Assets and the MRO (maintenance, repair, and operating supply) materials used to maintain them are a part of your supply chain.
 Your business has to order, use and keep track of countless MRO items to run properly, and your technicians need to access these parts in order to effectively complete repairs.

 This can be costly.
-In many cases, MRO accounts can make up as much as 40% of a business’ annual procurement budget.
-An EAM can help you control costs and better control your supply chain with full oversight into MRO inventory procurement and management.
+In many cases, MRO accounts can make up as much as 40% of a business' annual procurement budget.
+An EAM can help you control costs and better control your supply chain with full oversight of MRO inventory procurement and management.

-Safety Regulation
+Safety regulation

-Labor Management
+Labor management

 - Providing straightforward, easily accessible safety requirements for every job